 Easy green pea soup recipe to cook homemade soup with peas, flour dumplings, and chicken livers.

-Learn in this video how to make green pea soup with dumplings from scratch by using a tasty and easy pea soup recipe from grandma!
+Learn in this cooking video how to make green pea soup with dumplings from scratch using a tasty and easy pea soup recipe from grandma!

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?

 1) 1 kg/35 oz of green peas, fresh or frozen

 2) 1 kg/35 oz of root vegetables (carrot and parsnip root or parsley root)